 If a bidder's bid is not being carried forward by BOEM (i.e., a contested bid), a bidder with an eligibility of one (that is, a bidder who submitted a live bid for Start Printed Page 38066either the North LA or the South LA in the previous round) may:

 - Submit a live bid for either the North LA or the South LA;

 - Submit an Intra-Round Bid for the same LA for which the bidder submitted a live in the previous round, and exit the auction; or

-- Submit nothing, and drop out of the auction.
+- Submit nothing, and drop out of the bidding.

 - Submit a live bid for both the North and South LAs;

 - Submit a live bid for either the North LA or the South LA;